sulemankm/budget_report/README.md

 - **Amount** is a number specifying the budget amount allocated for this account,
 - **Currency** is the currency in which budget is specified.

-Here is an example budget:
+Here is an example budget (Note: the budget period eg "month" is not used by budget-report version 0.2 and below):

     2021-12-06 custom "budget" Liabilities:CreditCard "month"   10000 RS
     2021-12-06 custom "budget" Expenses:Car:Fuel "month"         5000 RS